 From a tax planning perpective it is worth noting that:

-- Assets can be transfered between you if you are married or in a registered civil partnership without CGT being charged
+– The tax is paid just on the profit, not the overall sale proceeds. – Both personal allowances can be used for jointly owned assets – Assets can be transfered between you if you are married or in a registered civil partnership without CGT being charged